Jesus Endured the Cross

 ...looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame… Hebrews 12:2 ESV®

-Here's a summary taken from the Gospels of what Jesus endured going to the cross: After betrayal by one of His twelve Apostles and His arrest (Matthew 26:47-56), Jesus experienced several unjust trials where He was bound, mocked, spit on and hit many times.
-Pilate, who believed Jesus was innocent, had Him scourged or whipped.
+Here's a summary taken from the Gospels of what Jesus endured going to the cross: After betrayal by one of His twelve Apostles and His arrest (Matthew 26:47-56), Jesus experienced several unjust trials from Jewish leaders where He was falsely accused, bound, mocked, spit on and struck many times.
+Pilate, who believed Jesus was innocent, had Him scourged or whipped anyway.
 A company of soldiers stripped Him, put a purple robe and a crown of thorns on Him, leading to more mocking, striking and spitting.
-They removed the robe to put His clothes back on consequently inflaming His wounds and demeaning Him.
+They removed the robe to put His clothes back on, consequently exacerbating His wounds and demeaning Him.
 Even though Jesus was clearly innocent, the Jewish leaders demanded His crucifixion.
-The soldiers pierced Jesus' wrists and feet with large nails to hold Him securely on the cross, then the cross was dropped forcefully into a deep hole so it would stand.
+The soldiers pierced Jesus' wrists and feet with large nails to hold Him securely on the cross, and then the cross was dropped forcefully into a deep hole so it would stand erect, both of which being very painful.
 On the cross Jesus was heartlessly mocked by many as He hung in awful pain.
 Soldiers cast lots for His clothes, so was He naked?
 The Bible doesn't say.
-(Isaiah 53:4-6; Matthew 27:11-54; Mark 15:1-41; Luke 22:54-23:49).
+(Isaiah 53:4-6; Matthew 26:47-68, 27:1-2, 11-50; Mark 15:16-39; Luke 22:63-71, 23:26-49).
 Honestly, it is hard for me to truly understand why God would leave His throne in heaven to endure such suffering for you and me.
 It is amazing love, as the song says, isn't it?

 Jesus endured psychological distress

-Psychological distress can be hard to handle too, can't it?
-Jesus endured the greatest psychological distress I can think of - the crucifixion.
-His distress is shown to us, in the garden of Gethsemane (on the Mount of Olives) when Jesus cries out to the Father in agony about going to the cross.
+How would you feel if you knew you were going to be crucified?
+Anxious?
+Because Jesus is all-knowing He literally knew everything that He would experience before it happened.
+So of course, Jesus had psychological distress as His crucifixion neared.
+This is shown to us in the garden of Gethsemane (on the Mount of Olives) when Jesus cries out to the Father in agony about being crucified.
 The Greek word agony (agonia) in Luke 22:44 refers to anxiety produced by fear or tension before something hard such as a battle.
 Paying for our sins was the hardest battle ever fought!

 And he came out and went, as was his custom, to the Mount of Olives, and the disciples followed him....
 And he withdrew from them about a stone's throw, and knelt down and prayed, saying, “Father, if you are willing, remove this cup from me.
 Nevertheless, not my will, but yours, be done.” ...
 And being in agony he prayed more earnestly; and his sweat became like great drops of blood falling down to the ground.
 Luke 22:39-44 ESV®